Wolf3s/xbmc4xbox-python/python/Doc/distutils/builtdist.rst

 installed, you can use a 32bit version of Windows to create 64bit extensions and vice-versa.

-To build for an alternate platform, specify the :option:`!--plat-name` option to the build command.
+To build for an alternate platform, specify the :option:`--plat-name` option to the build command.
 Valid values are currently 'win32', 'win-amd64' and 'win-ia64'.
 For example, on a 32bit version of Windows, you could execute::